Agent Deployment in Special Environments

 // List of resources of this type.

-// Note: Please use JSON serialization, then use zlib for compression, and transmit the compressed byte stream.
+// Note: Please serialize using JSON, then compress with zlib, and transmit the compressed byte stream.

 optional bytes compressed_info = 3;